alsalafiyyah/alsalafiyyah.github.io/shaykhs/shaykh-muhammad-al-shaykh.md

 ### His Jobs:

-Shaykh `Abdul-`Aziz Al Al-Shaykh worked as an associate professor at Al-Imam Muhammad ibn Saud Islamic University and then as a member of the Permanent Committee for Scholarly Research and Ifta'.
+Shaykh 'Abdul-'Aziz Al Al-Shaykh worked as an associate professor at Al-Imam Muhammad ibn Saud Islamic University and then as a member of the Permanent Committee for Scholarly Research and Ifta'.

 ### His Date of Birth: